 - Engagement – Measurement of customer engagement such as the amount of time they spend on a brand’s website.

-When brands are aware of these performance statistics, they will be able to identify opportunities to optimise their sales, marketing and operations.
+When brands are aware of these performance statistics, they will be able to identify opportunities to optimise sales, marketing and operations.
 Bench-marking allows brands to compare figures and effectively manage costs.
 Any kind of business can leverage benchmarking.
 It can provide answers to important questions such as; How is the business likely to perform over the next two years? and, How can processes be improved?.

-How performance statistics can help in benchmarking and creating marketing econometrics
+How can performance statistics help in benchmarking and creating marketing econometrics?

 When brands are aware of important statistics, it will help them to gain a better understanding of the industry as a whole.
 Knowing performance statistics can help brands to measure their progress against the competition.

 Benchmarking a brand’s performance can provide a range of benefits including: